-"My late husband and I have been involved with the Montshire Museum for many years.
-We decided to include a gift to Montshire in our will as a way to sustain a wonderful institution that we have grown to respect and believe in.
+"My late husband and I were involved with the Montshire Museum for many years.
+We decided to include a gift to Montshire in our will as a way to sustain a wonderful institution that we respect and believe in.
 A bequest is an easy way to have a lasting impact." - Barbara Blough

 Our exhibits and programs are recognized widely for innovation and efficacy, and the Museum's finances are on solid ground.
 A number of families have chosen to invest in Montshire's future with a legacy gift.
 These gifts, often in support of Montshire's endowment, help ensure the Museum's ability to provide meaningful exhibits and programs for the generations to come.

 Support for innovation

 Legacy and planned gifts allow Montshire to pursue innovative opportunities and ideas such as new educational initiatives, partnerships, and exhibit development.

 Gifts to Montshire's endowment increase the annual revenue generated by these funds, allowing the Museum to weather variations in earned revenues.
 A simple way to continue your support is to "endow" your annual gift with a bequest that is 20 times the value of your yearly contribution.